An explicit algorithm for normal forms in small overlap monoids: A linear time algorithm for the uniform word problem

 \section{A linear time algorithm for the uniform word problem}

 In \cite{overlaps1}, Kambites explores the complexity of the so-called \textit{uniform word problem} for $C(4)$ presentations.
-The input to the uniform word problem is a finite monoid presentation $\left\langle A \, | \, R \right\rangle$ and two words in $A^*$, and asks whether the two words represent the same element of the monoid defined by the presentation.
-In particular, determining that the presentation satisfies the $C(4)$ condition is part of the uniform word problem.
-In \cite{overlaps1} it is shown that the uniform word problem for $C(4)$ presentations can be solved in $O(|R|^2 \min(|u|, |v|))$ time for $u, v$ the two words in $A^*$ and $|R|$ the number of of distinct relation words in the presentation.
-We will show that the uniform word problem for $C(4)$ presentations can be solved in $O(|R| \min(|u|, |v|))$ time by using a generalised suffix tree to represent the relation words.
+Given a finite monoid presentation $\left\langle A \, | \, R \right\rangle$ and two words in $A^*$, the uniform word problem asks whether the two words represent the same element of the monoid defined by $\left\langle A \, | \, R \right\rangle$.
+In particular, determining that the presentation satisfies the $C(4)$ condition is part of the uniform word problem for $C(4)$ presentations.
+In \cite{overlaps1} it is shown that the uniform word problem for $C(4)$ presentations can be solved, in the RAM model of computation, in $O(|R|^2 \min(|u|, |v|))$ time for $u, v$ the two words in $A^*$ and $|R|$ the sum of the lengths of the distinct relation words in the presentation.

+We will show that the uniform word problem for $C(4)$ presentations can be solved in $O(|R| \min(|u|, |v|))$ time, where $|R|$ is the sum of the lengths of the relation words, by using a generalized suffix tree to represent the relation words.
+In the RAM model, we may assume that the following operations are constant time: random access to the letters of a word $w\in A ^ *$ from an index; concatenation of words; comparison of letters from $A$ for a given total order on $A$.